 - Do not wear loose clothing or jewellery.

-- Do not climb on the conveyors.
+- Do not climb, step, sit or ride on the conveyors.

 Gravity conveyors include those that have rollers, wheels or chutes where objects move by gravity or momentum only.

 - Guard pinch points on rollers and wheels and between the conveyor and receiving table.